 Episode 3: Dan Spencer, Music Evangelist & VGM analyst

-Dan Spencer, music evangelist & VGM analyst, joins Charney and Jamal to discuss the future of dynamic background music in video games, streams, and places, and the power of music to connect us.
+Dan Spencer, music evangelist & VGM analyst, joins Nick and Jamal to discuss the future of dynamic background music in video games, streams, and places, and the power of music to connect us.

 Listen on Spotify